Jampierss/PYTHON-SCRIPTS/README.md

 ## Contributions

 If you'd like to contribute to this repository, you are welcome to do so!
 You can submit your own scripts, improvements, bug fixes, or additional examples via pull requests.
-Be sure to follow the contribution guidelines outlined in the CONTRIBUTING.md file.

 ## Contact